elfakyn/scp_epub/README.md

 * Unit tests, located in [test_unit](/scp_epub/test_unit).
 These tests are small scale, usually function-level.
 * Component tests, located in [test_component](/scp_epub/test_component).
 These tests test the behavior of an entire component such as the entire html parser as a whole.
 * Platform tests, located in [test_platform](/scp_epub/test_platform).
-Platform tests test the tool, or big parts of the tool, end-to-end. **These tests actually do things, such as download files, hit the API, write to disk, access cloud infrastructure etc. They are extremely resource intensive and may take upwards of 30 minutes to run.**
+Platform tests test the tool, or big parts of the tool, end-to-end. **These tests actually do things, such as download files, hit the API, write to disk, access cloud infrastructure etc. They are extremely resource intensive and may take several hours to run.**

 To run tests: